- Loading Your Data

-Workspaces are useful for organization.
-For instance, one might use different workspaces to separate resources between their testing and production environments, or to separate resources for different projects within the same organization.
+Having multiple workspaces is useful for organizations.
+You can use workspaces to separate resources between test and production environments, or to separate resources for different projects within the same organization.

-Once a resource is created inside of a workspace, its workspace cannot be changed.
-A workspace can be deleted using the Rockset API, but only if there are no resources currently inside of that workspace.
+Note: Once a resource is created inside the workspace, its workspace cannot be changed.
+A workspace can be deleted using the Rockset API, but only if there are no resources inside that workspace.

 By default, collections will be created in a workspace named

 _events collection created with your organization) will exist in the

 commons workspace.
 If you do not specify a workspace when creating or accessing collections, the

 workspace will default to

 Workspaces are queried by preceding the collection name in your SQL queries with a dot (